bregman-arie/devops-exercises/common-qa.md

-## Q&A
+## FAQ

-The questions I've been asked at least once.
+Most frequently asked questions.

 ### What is the purpose of repository?

-Learning
+Learning, of course.

-### My goal is to prepare for a DevOps interview.
+### My goal is to prepare for a DevOps interviews.
 How to do that?

 I've added a couple of suggestions [here](prepare_for_interview.md)<br>
-Overall, this repository should help you learn some concepts but don't assume at any point that your interview will consist of questions included in this repository.
+Overall, this repository should help you learn some concepts but, don't assume at any point that your interview will include similar questions to those that included in this repository.

 ### How do I become a better DevOps Engineer?

 That's a great question.<br>
 I don't have a definitive answer for this question, but try the following:

-  * Practice - doing DevOps tasks/work should be the primary way to become a DevOps engineer (obvisouly)
+  * Practice - Practicing DevOps practically should be the primary way used to become a DevOps engineer
-  * Read - Read blogs, books, ... anything that can enrich you about DevOps
+  * Read - Read blogs, books, ... anything that can enrich your knowledge about DevOps or related DevOps topics
   * Participate - there are great DevOps communities.
-I especially like [Reddit DevOps](https://www.reddit.com/r/devops).
+I personally like [Reddit DevOps community](https://www.reddit.com/r/devops).
 Visiting there, I learn quite a lot on different topics.
   * Share - This is one of the reasons I created this project.
 Primary goal was to help others but a secondary goal quickly became to learn more.
 By asking questions, you actually learn better a certain topic.
 Try it out, take a certain subject and try to come up with questions you would ask someone to test his/her skills.

 ### Why most of the questions don't have answers?